Torch-Theatre-Productions/ttp-website/src/pages/shows/ordinary-days/data/bios/james.md

-This is James' first performance since returning from Australia where, in a 12-year period, he trained at NIDA, performed in Sydney, Melbourne and Regional Victoria *(Jekyll and Hyde, Les Misérables, 42nd Street, Guys and Dolls, Chess, Miss Saigon, First Date and Shrek)* and lead the Melbourne Singers of Gospel.
+This is James' first performance since returning from Australia where, in a 12-year period, he trained at NIDA, performed in Sydney, Melbourne and Regional Victoria *(Jekyll and Hyde, Les Misérables, 42nd Street, Guys and Dolls, Chess, Miss Saigon, First Date and Shrek)* and led the Melbourne Singers of Gospel.
 Originally from Oxford, James grew up performing with MYCO and OXOPS with roles including **Max Bialystock** *(The Producers)*, **Julian Marsh** *(42nd Street)*, **Jud Fry** *(Oklahoma!)*, **Chino** *(West Side Story)*, **Strephon**